21 of our favorite Latinx-owned brands for all your everyday essentials | CNN Underscored

 “My lashes are for everyone, but especially my Latinx people,” Maya says of her magnetic lashes ($12 at Birdy Lashes).
 “I always try to make my people feel seen and represented in everything I do.
 My culture inspires me through the idea behind my campaigns and name products.
 In everything I do, my Latinx heritage will always play a big role because it is who I am and I’m always proud to represent.”

-Browsing through Casita Evita’s virtual shop founded by recipe developer Alexa Soto is like shopping through Soto’s warm and beautifully stocked kitchen.
-Casita Evita opened in 2022, and caters to the cook who is nostalgic for Mexico and revels in the ancestral craftsmanship of handmade goods using barro, wood and glass for cooking and serving your dream Mexican dinner.
+Browsing through Casa Evita’s virtual shop, founded by recipe developer Alexa Soto, is like shopping through Soto’s warm and beautifully stocked kitchen.
+Casa Evita opened in 2022, and caters to the cook who is nostalgic for Mexico and revels in the ancestral craftsmanship of handmade goods using barro, wood and glass for cooking and serving your dream Mexican dinner.

 Ceremonia

-Ceremonia is a clean hair brand dedicated to creating sustainable and nutrient-rich oils like Aceite de Moska for scalp care ($28 at Ceremonia), shampoos, masks and sprays, from roots to ends dedicated for and inspired by founder Babba Rivera’s Latinx heritage.
+Ceremonia is a clean hair brand dedicated to creating sustainable and nutrient-rich oils like Aceite de Moska for scalp care ($28 at Ceremonia), shampoos, masks and sprays from roots to ends, dedicated to and inspired by founder Babba Rivera’s Latinx heritage.

 Costa Brazil

 Founded by designer Francisco Costa, who was formerly the women’s creative director for Calvin Klein for 13 years, Costa Brazil is a skin care brand richly steeped in Costa’s sun-soaked Brazilian roots.
-Launched in 2018 with a passion for luminous, replenished skin and the roll-on aroma in oil ($78 at Costa Brazil) that smells slightly different on every body, Costa says his beauty brand is for everyone everywhere.
-“It’s for those who care about the planet, who enjoy a moment in nature, who believe that putting themselves first isn’t selfish, but necessary.”
+Launched in 2018 with a passion for luminous, replenished skin and the roll-on aroma in oil ($78 at Costa Brazil) that smells slightly different on every body, the beauty brand is for everyone everywhere.
+“It’s for those who care about the planet, who enjoy a moment in nature, who believe that putting themselves first isn’t selfish, but necessary,” says Costa.

 He adds, “Everything about my Brazilian heritage is infused into this line, perhaps mostly my perspective on sustainability, which comes from my mother.
 For her, it wasn’t just about using materials responsibly sourced from nature, but also how to support the community around and behind any one item.
 If it’s not sustainable for the people and the planet, then it’s not sustainable.
 Of course, there is the approach to beauty that is distinctly Brazilian as well.
 At home, everyone is comfortable in their bodies; they aren’t hiding their skin — they’re celebrating it.”